 An added bonus of an innerspring coil, which you might recall as a child, is that they're super fun to jump on!

-The Emily mattress has a good compromise between maintaining the firmness necessary to meet Safe Sleep recommendations of the AAP, and being comfortable enough for a toddler and bigger kid.
+The Emily mattress has a good compromise between maintaining the firmness necessary to meet Safe Sleep recommendations of the AAP and being comfortable enough for a toddler and a bigger kid.

-With the 8-pound dumbell, the mattress indeed sank down about 2 cm, placing it right in the sweet spot for firmness and comfort suitable for both infants and toddlers.
+With the 8-pound dumbbell, the mattress indeed sank down about 2 cm, placing it right in the sweet spot for firmness and comfort suitable for both infants and toddlers.

 Pictures speak louder than words:

-Because most people are not aware of the AAP's Safe Sleep guidelines, or think an infant mattress is too firm for their baby's comfort, we actually think it's good to have a mattress that's equally firm on both sides.
-This prevents parents from making poor sleep decisions for their baby.
+Because most people are not aware of the AAP's Safe Sleep guidelines or think an infant mattress is too firm for their baby's comfort, we actually think it's good to have a mattress that's equally firm on both sides.
+This prevents parents from making poor sleep decisions for their babies.

 Remember, always place your baby on their back for sleeping, on a firm surface without only tightly-fitting bedding (like a fitted sheet) and no pillows or blankets.